We are pleased to announce the fourth edition of the annual

 SUMMER SCHOOL FOR JOURNALISTS AND MEDIA PRACTITIONERS

 “Freedom and Pluralism of Traditional and New Media”

-The Summer School and the Boot Camp are organised by the Centre for Media Pluralism and Media Freedom (CMPF), co-funded by the European Union, at the Robert Schuman Centre for Advanced Studies of the European University Institute.
+The Summer School is organised by the Centre for Media Pluralism and Media Freedom (CMPF), at the Robert Schuman Centre for Advanced Studies of the European University Institute and co-funded by the European Union.

 Building on its successful experience of previous years, this year’s Summer School will offer the opportunity to 30 journalists and media practitioners, mainly from Europe, to learn about the latest academic research, policy, market and professional trends in the area as well as to share their experiences, ideas and points of view.

-This year the Summer School will focus on media freedom and pluralism measurement from both theoretical and empirical perspectives.
-Particular attention will be paid on methodological challenges and concrete implementation of the Media Pluralism Monitor across EU member states
+The Summer School will focus on media freedom and pluralism measurement from both theoretical and empirical perspectives.
+Particular attention will be paid on methodological challenges and concrete implementation of the Media Pluralism Monitor across EU member states.

 The Summer School programme is structured around keynote presentations by distinguished experts and follow-up interactive small group discussions and Q&A sessions.